wbudic/LifeLog/Current Development Check List.md

 * &#10004; Mutli new alias access flood attack security trigger implementation.
 * &#10004; Debug system settings implementaiton.
 * &#10004; Delete page updated to show better display of entries.
-* Provide sub alias login that sets data visible to only a set of categories.
-  * View specific based login on a different password.
 * &#10004; Login page to indentify host.
 * &#10004; Session cleanup on autologin not clearing properly.
   * A dbfix, should clear older entries as well.